-It is OK if portions of the design are not yet implemented, and you may receive some credit for your answers even if the design is not implemented.
-However, if parts of the design described in your answers are not implemented, then your answers must clearly indicate which parts of the design are not implemented as described.

-Submission of answers that do not match the submitted implementation (and which do not flag any such differences) will be considered an act of academic dishonesty.
+It is OK if portions of your design are not implemented, and you may receive some credit for a high-quality design even if it is not implemented.
+However, if your implementation does not match your design, your design document must clearly indicate which parts of the design are not implemented, or are not implemented as described in the design document.
+Submission of a design document that does not match the submitted implementation (and which does not flag any such differences) will be considered an act of academic dishonesty.